ContainerSolutions/kubernetes-examples/README.md

 This might be to do a basic test of an environment, find an example to tinker with, or send to someone to get them going.

 ## Sections

 `broken-*` - yamls that exemplify broken kubernetes yaml states

 `[A-Z][a-zA-Z]*` - Example yamls that correspond to resource types.

-Within those folders are either simple/canonical examples, or examples in subfolders that expose particular items of functionality that are highlighted by their yaml path, eg `spec.initContainers/` within `Pod`.
+Within those folders are either simple/canonical examples, or examples in subfolders that expose particular items of functionality that are highlighted by their yaml path, eg `Pod/spec.initContainers/`.

-If an example is an exemplar of a particular feature but tightly related to another resource, then an absolute folder might be added eg in Service there is `Pod.spec.subdomain`.
+If an example is an exemplar of a particular feature but tightly related to another resource, then an absolute folder might be added eg in Service there is `Service/Pod.spec.subdomain`.

-Symlinks are also used to make finding things easier, eg `Service/headless-service -> spec.clusterIP`.
+Symlinks are also used to make finding things easier, eg `Service/headless-service -> Service/spec.clusterIP`.

 ## Principles